ucsb-cs56-pconrad/cs56-selenium-java-demo/README.md

 # Setup

-This repo is ready-to-go, fork and experiment it as you like.
+I've already configured the dependencies for you and this repo is ready-to-go, fork it and do experiments as you like.

-First of all, make sure you have downloaded the binary file for the selenium driver (either Chrome or Firefox) and added that to your system path.
+But, first of all, make sure you have downloaded the binary file for the selenium driver (either Chrome or Firefox) and added that to your system path.
 [How to get selenium](https://github.com/ucsb-cs56-pconrad/UCSB-CS56-pconrad.github.io/blob/master/_topics/selenium.md)

 # Dependencies
 To use Selenium, please add the following dependency to your pom.xml file